 - customers who may want to see a recording on the website

-While a lot of people would claim to love travelling, very few enjoy doing it for business.
+While a lot of people would claim to love traveling, very few enjoy doing it for business.

 What is more, as a result of an unforeseen business trip, people may end up missing important family events, suffer from jet lag, and generally worry about being in an official business setting.

-Having trainings via webinars adds stability to the daily lives of your workers.
-It removes the unnecessary stress of coming to the airport early, looking the part, and sitting close enough to hear the presentation.
+Having training via webinars adds stability to the daily lives of your workers.
+It removes the unnecessary stress of coming to the airport early, looking at the part, and sitting close enough to hear the presentation.

 As a consequence, people are more receptive to whatever you are trying to convey.